FlamingTempura/bibtex-tidy/README.md

   --strip-comments         Remove comments - Remove all comments from the bibtex
                            source

+  --trailing-commas        End the last key value pair in each entry with a comma

   --encode-urls            Encode URLs - Replace invalid URL characters with
                            percent encoded values.

   --tidy-comments          Tidy comments - Remove whitespace surrounding

+  --remove-empty-fields    Remove any fields that have empty values

+  --lowercase              Make field names and entry type lowercase.
+On by
+                           default.

   --quiet                  Suppress logs and warnings.